cylesoft/op/docs/otp-spec.md

 - `server-type` informs the client what kind of server is interpreting the request and generating the response.
 - `accepted-types` informs the client what kind of data is accepted by this handler in a comma-separated list.
 Useful in response to a `hey` request.

+But OTP servers are encouraged to send back whatever response headers they want.

 ### Response Status Code Strings

 Here are the possible standard response status code strings, following the regex `/^[a-z]{2,32}$/i`:

 - `okay` means the resource was found and is contained within the response content area.
 - `sure` means the resource does exist, but does not contain any of the content.
-Useful in response to a `hey` request.
+Useful in response to the example `hey` request.
 - `nope` means the resource was not returned for some reason; the reason may be contained in the response content area.
 - `moved` means the resource was moved somewhere else; the new resource path will be contained in the response content area.

+Again, if you decide to change these for your OTP server, please **do not** use `otp/1.0` as the server protocol version string.